khekrn/workspace/workerpool/README.md

-Certainly!
-I'll walk you through the generated Go code and explain each part.

 package main

 This line specifies that the code belongs to the main package, which is the entry point for executing Go programs.